presnick/ProgramsInformationPeople/_sources/Dictionaries/ExtraExercises.rst

    myTests().main()

 4.2 We have a dictionary of the specific events that Italy has won medals in and the number of medals they have won for each event.
-Assign to the variable ``events`` a list of the keys from the dictionary ``metal_events``.
+Assign to the variable ``events`` a list of the keys from the dictionary ``medal_events``.
 Do not hard code this.

 .. activecode:: ee_ch12_042
    :tags:Dictionaries/Dictionarymethods.rst

-   metal_events = {'Shooting': 7, 'Fencing': 4, 'Judo': 2, 'Swimming': 3, 'Diving': 2}
+   medal_events = {'Shooting': 7, 'Fencing': 4, 'Judo': 2, 'Swimming': 3, 'Diving': 2}

    =====